Stemmi/st-emmi-konzerte/README.md

 A history of live shows of my rock band St. Emmi

 ## Tasks
-- split json files
-- fetch data on mount
-- fetch only in the child who needs the data
-- fetch on demand
 - use vue router and views
 - implement key at v-for
 - check pictures for contain / cover